Azure/data-api-builder/docs/getting-started/getting-started-azure-cosmos-db.md

 Create the necessary database containers needed to represent Authors and Books.

 -   `authors`: Collection containing authors with 'id' as the partition key
--   `books`: Collection containing books with 'id'a as the partition key
+-   `books`: Collection containing books with 'id' as the partition key

 Read more about [choosing partition key](https://docs.microsoft.com/en-us/azure/cosmos-db/partitioning-overview#choose-partitionkey) and [data modelling](https://docs.microsoft.com/en-us/azure/cosmos-db/sql/modeling-data)

-Once the containers are created, you can import the sample data to the by using the [Data Import Tool](https://docs.microsoft.com/en-us/azure/cosmos-db/import-data#JSON).
+Once the containers are created, you can import the sample data which are placed in the 'azure-cosmos-db' folder to the respective collections by using the [Data Import Tool](https://docs.microsoft.com/en-us/azure/cosmos-db/import-data#JSON).

 ## Add Book and Author entities

-We want to expose the books and the authors collections so that they can be used via Graphql.
-For doing that, all we needed is to add the related information to the entities section of the configuration file.
+We want to expose the books and the authors collections so that they can be used via GraphQL.
+For doing that, all we need is to add the related information to the entities section of the configuration file.

 > **NOTE**: REST operations are not supported for Cosmos DB via the
 > Data API Builder, You can use the existing [REST API](https://docs.microsoft.com/en-us/rest/api/cosmos-db/)